-Teachers are required to complete a minimum 76 hours of TJJD training courses upon hire, which includes several of the same courses required for JCOs.
-These courses include CoNEXTions© overview, cultural diversity, ethics and professional boundaries, first aid and CPR certification, gang awareness, incident report writing, juvenile health, PREA and preventing sexual misconduct, safety, Texas juvenile justice system, suicide prevention, understanding TJJD youth, use of force, victims' rights, youth movement on campus, and youth rights.
+Teachers receive approximately 95 hours of training similar to the juvenile correctional officers, with an additional 40 hours of training that is education specific provided by Education staff as pre-service training.
+Teachers have approximately 48 hours of annual training as a requirement of TJJD and may be subjected to additional continuing education requirements to maintain their teaching certificate through the Texas Education Agency each year thereafter.
+These courses include managing youth behavior, cultural diversity, ethics and professional boundaries, first aid and CPR certification, gang awareness, report writing techniques, professional communication, juvenile health, PREA and preventing sexual misconduct, safety, understanding Texas juvenile justice system, suicide prevention, understanding TJJD youth, use of force, de-escalation and applying behavioral interventions, victims' rights, and youth rights.